- Published on

 Understanding Yellow Stool

-Normally, stool gets its brown color from bile, a digestive fluid produced by the liver.
-When bile doesn't break down properly or is not absorbed correctly, it can result in a lighter, yellowish color.
+Normally, stool gets its brown colour from bile, a digestive fluid produced by the liver.
+Bile begins as a yellow-green fluid (bilirubin) and becomes progressively darker as bacteria in the intestine metabolise it.
+When bile doesn't break down properly or is not absorbed correctly, it can result in a lighter, yellowish colour.
 This can be caused by a variety of factors, some related to diet and others to underlying health conditions.

 The Link Between Weight Loss and Yellow Stool